MindLyfe/MindLyfe-Platform/backend/auth-service/README.md

-# MindLyf Auth Service
+# MindLyfe Authentication Service

+## Overview

+The MindLyfe Authentication Service is a comprehensive, production-ready microservice built with NestJS that handles all authentication and authorization needs for the MindLyfe mental health platform.

-The Auth Service is the central authentication and authorization provider for the MindLyf platform, handling user management, authentication, and access control across all services.
+The Auth Service is the central authentication and authorization provider for the MindLyfe platform, handling user management, authentication, and access control across all services.

 ## Features